Francoise is a multi-disciplinary creative

 producing textile designs, surface pattern art, sculpture, visual art and curating art exhibitions.
 She is inspired by her family, Kerriri and the reef and rainforest of Tropical Queensland.

-Francoise Lane is a Torres Strait Islander woman whose maternal family are from Kerriri.
-She identifies as both Meriam and Kaurareg.
-She is married to Andrew Lane and together they are Indij Design; a 100% indigenous owned, award winning architectural and design practice based in Cairns and operating since 2011.
-In 2013 Francoise developed artworks inspired by her connection to the Torres Strait Islands and exploration of visually storytelling.
+Francoise Lane is a Torres Strait Islander woman whose maternal family are from Kerriri, identifing as both Meriam and Kaurareg.
+In 2013 Francoise developed artworks for textile application inspired by her connection to the Torres Strait Islands and exploration of visually storytelling.

-Her artworks have been adapted into repeat patterns and specified for upholstery and applied art to architectural designed structural screens.
+Her artworks have been adapted into repeat patterns and specified for upholstery and applied art to architectural projects.
 Expanding on the application of the design prints Francoise is designing a feminine A-line dress for women who have lived a loved life, in exclusively designed textiles.
 She has also designed fashion accessories integrating design elements of the textile art.